zeroc-ice/ice/csharp/BuildInstructions.md

 Ice for .NET was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].

-The build requires the [Ice Builder for Visual Studio][8], you must install version 4.2.0 or greater to build Ice.
+The build requires the [Ice Builder for Visual Studio][3], you must install version 4.3.6 or greater to build Ice.

-### Slice to C# Translator

-You will need the Slice to C# translator.
-ZeroC provides translator binaries for our supported platforms, or you can build Ice for C++ (which contains the Slice to C# translator) from source.

 ## Compiling Ice for .NET with Visual Studio

 ### Preparing to Build

 The build system requires the Slice translator from Ice for C++.
-If you have not built Ice for C++ in this source distribution, you must set the `ICE_HOME` environment variable with the path name of your Ice installation:
+If you have not built Ice for C++ in this source distribution, refer to [C++ build instructions](../cpp/BuildInstructionsWindows.md)

-    > set ICE_HOME=C:\Program Files (x86)\ZeroC\Ice-3.7a3

 ### Building Ice for .NET